Peter F. Christensen

 Peter Forsyth Christensen (born December 24, 1952) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Boise in Idaho since 2014.
 He previously served as bishop of the Diocese of Superior in Wisconsin from 2007 to 2014.

 Christensen was ordained into the priesthood on May 25, 1985, by Archbishop John Roach.
 On November 4, 2014, Pope Francis named Christensen as the eighth bishop in the Diocese of Boise.
 He was installed as bishop by Archbishop Harry Flynn in Boise on December 17, 2014, at St. John's Cathedral.

 Biography

 Early life and education

 Peter Christensen was born on December 24, 1952, in Altadena, California.
 He was the fourth of eight children; his parents were Robert and Ann (née Forsyth) Christensen.
 The family later moved to Palos Verdes, California.
 Christensen attended Palos Verdes High School, with interests in becoming a potter.

-He briefly attended the College of the Redwoods in Eureka, California, but dropped out in 1975 to move with his mother and siblings to Minneapolis-Saint Paul, Minnesota.
-Christensen enrolled at the University of St. Thomas in that area, obtaining a Bachelor of Art History degree.
+Christensen briefly attended the College of the Redwoods in Eureka, California, but dropped out in 1975 to move with his mother and siblings to Minneapolis-Saint Paul, Minnesota.
+Christensen enrolled at the University of St. Thomas in that area, obtaining a Bachelor of Art degree in history degree.
 After graduation, Christensen worked as a graphic designer.

 After deciding to become a priest, Christensen in 1981 entered Saint Paul Seminary in St. Paul, Minnesota.
 During his seminary education, he studied in Israel for a semester.
 He graduated with a Master of Divinity degree from Saint Paul Seminary.